 - S. 3186 (102nd): Ethics in Referrals and Billing Act of 1992

 - S. 3008 (102nd): Older Americans Act Amendments of 1992

-From Jan 1987 to Oct 1992, Adams missed 67 of 1,986 roll call votes, which is 3.4%.
-This is better than the median of 4.4% among the lifetime records of senators serving in Oct 1992.
+From Jan 1987 to Oct 1992, Adams missed 67 of 1,987 roll call votes, which is 3.4%.
+This is on par with the median of 4.7% among the lifetime records of senators serving in Oct 1992.
 The chart below reports missed votes over time.